The Hills (song): Music and recording

 In an interview with Paul Tingen, Illangelo stated that the song was their way of going back to the style of the Weeknd's first mixtapes with "a pop arrangement and chords in a faster tempo".
 Written, recorded, produced, and mixed in the Weeknd's home studio in Toronto, Ontario, the initial demo for the song was created by producer Emmanuel "Mano" Nickerson.
 Nickerson sent the demo to the Weeknd, which Illangelo began work on.
 Shortly after, the Weeknd had an idea for the song's top line.
 Illangelo wanted the vocals to be "very spacey and lo-fi", taking out a lot of low end, and wanting everything to come together at the song's chorus.
 The bridge and the outro were the last sections of the song to be written.

-The song's sheet music, published by Sony/ATV Music Publishing at Musicnotes, shows that the song is written in the key of C minor in common time with a tempo of 113 beats per minute.
+The resulting R&B and trap-soul song's sheet music was published by Sony/ATV Music Publishing at Musicnotes.
+It shows that the song is written in the key of C minor in common time with a tempo of 113 beats per minute.
 The vocals in the song span from C3 to E5.